Affordable Housing Inventory

 - Analysis of Performance

 - Metric Definition

 - City Organization Impact on Performance

 - Benchmark Information

 Analysis of Performance

-The goal for 2015 is to retain all affordable units and to add 2% or more units to the inventory of affordable housing annually (0.5% per quarter).
-Since Redtail Ponds, a permanent supportive housing development opened this quarter with all 60 units qualifying as affordable, the target for this quarter has been achieved.
+The goal for 2015 is to retain all affordable units and to add 2% or more units to the inventory of affordable housing.
+The inventory of affordable housing went up by one unit this quarter.
+This is an affordable home ownership opportunity.
+Since this was the projected increase, we are on target with this metric.

 Affordable housing units house the City's lowest wage earners and are important to the sustainability of our community.
 Through policy and funding, the City would like to at least maintain and preferably increase the number of units available to consumers requiring this type of housing.
 Low income housing in Fort Collins is for people who earn 80% or less Area Median Income.

 We project population growth at all income levels as we look to the foreseeable future.
 In order to allow consumers of affordable housing to live and work in the City, additional affordable housing units must be added to our current inventory to keep pace with this anticipated growth.